Puri, Konark and 64 Yoginis

 Whilst the temple now has people seeking to gain commercially from it (I was told by repeat visitors that this wasn’t previously the case), I still found it to be such a rare and special place.
 I have seen many temples in India and around the the world, but I have never seen one designed like this one.
 The spirit of each of the yoginis and the goddess certainly lives on in this small part of Odisha.

-5 thoughts on “Puri, Konark and 64 Yoginis
+5 responses to “Puri, Konark and 64 Yoginis”

 Leave a Reply